 "Why are we doing writing, this isn't English class!"

 Did you know you can download my observation and inference writing prompts for FREE by signing up for my email list?
 You will get a once a week teacher tip for freebie, no spam.
-CLICK HERE to sign up and try these writing prompts for free!
+Sign up in the box below to get these writing prompts sent straight to your inbox!

 Other writing prompts that I have created that can be purchased from my TpT store can be seen below: